 Materials And Methods: Patients who underwent nCRT, subsequent MRI, positron emission tomography/computed tomography (PET/CT), endoscopy, or esophagectomy for esophageal cancer between October 2021 and October 2023 were retrospectively analyzed.
 The DCE-MRI response of primary tumors was interpreted using five grades by thoracic radiologists as follows: G1 (compatible with CR), G2 (probable CR), G3 (probable partial response [PR]), G4 (compatible with PR), and G5 (stable or progressive disease).

-In certain patients with lung cancer, guidelines recommend endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) as the primary method to evaluate for metastatic mediastinal lymph nodes, defining pN2 disease.
+For certain patients with lung cancer, guidelines recommend endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) as the primary method to evaluate for metastatic mediastinal lymph nodes defining pN2 disease.
 EBUS-TBNA has associated costs and complications and possibly limited availability.
-To investigate the prevalence and risk factors for pN2 disease in patients undergoing resection of lung cancer assessed as having radiologic N0 or N1 disease.
+The purpose of the present study was to investigate the prevalence of and risk factors for pN2 disease in patients undergoing resection of lung cancer who were assessed as having radiologic N0 or N1 disease.

-View Article and Find Full Text PDFIn lung adenocarcinomas manifesting as part-solid lesions, evidence supports greater prognostic importance for the volume of the solid component than of the whole nodule.
+View Article and Find Full Text PDFIn lung adenocarcinomas manifesting as part-solid lesions, evidence supports greater prognostic importance for the volume of the solid component than that of the whole nodule.
 However, assessments of lesion growth rates have historically focused on the volume doubling time (VDT) of the whole lesion.
-To compare the prognostic utility of the VDT of the solid component versus of the whole lesion for resected lung adenocarcinomas manifesting as part-solid lesions on chest CT.
+The purpose of the study was to compare the prognostic utility of the VDT of the solid component versus the VDT of the whole lesion for resected lung adenocarcinomas manifesting as part-solid lesions on chest CT.

 View Article and Find Full Text PDFDespite the substantial role of chest MRI for the diagnosis and follow-up of thymic cysts, information about inter-reader agreement and optimal MR sequences is still limited.
 We aimed to investigate the inter-reader agreement for diagnosing thymic cysts using various combinations of MR sequences and to assess the effect of the addition of CT on inter-reader agreement.
 A total of 76 anterior mediastinal lesions (≤ 30 mm) from two tertiary referral hospitals (55 from Institution A and 21 from Institution B) who underwent chest CT and contrast-enhanced chest MR were included.